 The results of a Carers Trust Scotland survey into the impact of Coronavirus on young carers aged 12 to 17 and young adult carers aged 18 to 25 was published in July 2020.
-They point to a steep decline in the mental health and wellbeing of thousands of young people across Scotland who provide unpaid care at home for family members or friends.
+They pointed to a steep decline in the mental health and wellbeing of thousands of young people across Scotland who provide unpaid care at home for family members or friends.

 Even before the outbreak of Coronavirus, young carers and young adult carers were all too often spending significant amounts of time caring for a relative in addition to the time they needed to spend on education, work and time for themselves.
-Coronavirus has significantly increased those pressures.
+Coronavirus significantly increased those pressures.

 - 45% of young carers and 68% of young adult carers in Scotland said their mental health is worse since Coronavirus.

 - 71% of young carers and 85% of young adult carers in Scotland were more worried about the future since Coronavirus.